MITRECND/chopshop/docs/chopshop_docs/chopshop_usage.md

 analyze this data with chopshop would do:

 <code>
-chopshop -f /pcaps/data.pcap "payloads -c -r; gh0st_decode"
+chopshop -f /pcaps/data.pcap "payloads; gh0st_decode"
 </code>

 The above invocation would run chopshop, load both the payloads and